beegee-tokyo/SX126x-Arduino/README.md

 See [examples](https://github.com/beegee-tokyo/SX126x-Android/examples).
 There is one example for [ArduinoIDE](https://github.com/beegee-tokyo/SX126x-Android/tree/master/examples/PingPong) and one example for [PlatformIO](https://github.com/beegee-tokyo/SX126x-Android/tree/master/examples/PingPongPio) available.
 The PingPong examples show how to define the HW connection between the MCU and the SX126x chip/module.
-Another example is only partly tested.
-It is for LoRaWan and I could only test it as far as I know the application is sending out packages.
-But as I don't own a LoRaWan gateway I cannot test the functionality.
-Theoretically it should support Class A, B and C nodes.
+Another example is for LoRaWan and is tested with a Single Channel ([ESP32](https://github.com/beegee-tokyo/SX1262-SC-GW)) and a 8 Channel ([Dragino LPS8](https://www.dragino.com/products/lora-lorawan-gateway/item/148-lps8.html)) LoRaWan gateways.
 The examples can be found here: [ArduinoIDE](https://github.com/beegee-tokyo/SX126x-Android/tree/master/examples/LoRaWan) and one example for [PlatformIO](https://github.com/beegee-tokyo/SX126x-Android/tree/master/examples/LoRaWanPio)
-To use these examples you need to edit the header file ```Commissioning.h``` in the library folder ```src/mac```

 ----
 ### Basic LoRa communication